DigitalPublishingToolkit/TOD18-Geoblocking/md/09MeesePodkalickaGeoblockingandSport.md

 ##Introduction

-Lurid tales of football officials pocketing millions hit the headlines following the recent FIFA scandals The reporting rightly shone a light on corruption in football, but also drove home a basic fact: sport is awash with money.
+Lurid tales of football officials pocketing millions hit the headlines following the recent FIFA scandals.
+The reporting rightly shone a light on corruption in football, but also drove home a basic fact: sport is awash with money.
 This is largely because television networks spend a significant amount on purchasing rights to major sporting events.
 To